 ASUS Chromebook Flip C436 What dulls the glow

-Like many reviewers, I'm not seeing the kind of battery life here that Chromebooks made their name on.
-My $300 Lenovo Chromebook C340-11 consistently lasts at least ten hours on a single charge, but the $1000 C436 review unit on my standing desk seems lucky to reach 8 hours on a single charge despite claiming 12 hours in its spec sheet.
-I'm used to seeing a discrepancy of an hour or two between the written claim and actual battery life, but it's definitely noticeable on the C436, especially once you crank up the brightness beyond my normal "I like living in a cave with some 20% brightness Hue bulbs" dimness.
+My $300 Lenovo Chromebook C340-11 consistently lasts at least ten hours on a single charge, but the $1000 C436 review unit on my standing desk seems lucky to reach 9 hours on a single charge despite claiming 12 hours in its spec sheet.
+I'm used to seeing a discrepancy of an hour or two between the written claim and actual battery life, but it's more noticeable on the C436, especially once I crank up the brightness beyond my normal "I like living in a cave with some 20% brightness Hue bulbs" dimness.

 Backlighting is still manual and still uneven.